495 Days of FUNemployment.

 Travel can change the world for the better.

-You know when tourism becomes over tourism is when you see or experience first-hand, the local people in the place that you are visiting scamming each other or fighting each other.
-I have experienced this by being brought to the wrong hotel on purpose.
+I experienced this by being brought to the wrong hotel on purpose.
 I have seen this in the surf.
 And EVERYONE has seen this on arrival at hotspot airports when taxi drivers are shouting over each other for your attention.

-Do not quote me but there is a Visa stat floating around out there that 95 of the 100 top travel destinations have remained the same in the last decade.
-And with the 2022 stats that have been published, international tourism is back to ~65% pre-pandemic.
-Which means over 700 million people travelled internationally.
-This is a complete oversimplification but imagine 700 million people dispersed over thousands of destinations instead of only in the top 100 destinations.
+Don’t quote me on this, but there is a visa stat floating around that 95 of the 100 top travel destinations have remained the same in the last decade.
+According to the 2022 stats that have been published, international tourism is back to ~65% pre-pandemic, which means that over 700 million people have travelled internationally.

 Previous